sousaivan99/vue-window-bridge/PUBLISHING.md

 # Publishing Guide

-This document outlines the steps to publish your `vue-multi-window` package to npm.
+This document outlines the steps to publish your `vue-window-bridge` package to npm.

 ## Preparation